How does the Swiss Half Fare Card work?

 - You can validate the card yourself.
 This is the case if there is no area on the card that requires a stamp from the Swiss Railways, and if the start date of the pass is already printed on it.
-You will need to fill out a few details: usually the name and passport number of the traveler, and the country of residence;
+You will need to fill out a few details: usually the name and passport number of the traveler, and the country of your passport.

 - Your card needs to be validated by railway personnel.
 This is the case if there is an area that requires a stamp from the Swiss Railways, and if the start date of the card is not filled out yet.
 You can have the card validated at a staffed Swiss station or by personnel on board international trains bound for Switzerland.

 Period of validity

 A Swiss Half Fare Card is valid for one month.
 You can choose any start date you like and it doesn't have to be the first day of a month.
 For example: if validity starts on July 15 it will end after August 14.

 You need to arrange for a discounted ticket before starting each trip.
 Tickets are available online, at manned rail stations during opening hours, from the ticketing machines at (rail) stations, or through the SBB app.
 Every adult needs a Swiss Half Fare Card of his own in order to be able to travel with discounted tickets.

 You do not need seat reservations for 99% of all trains and buses in Switzerland.
 You can just board with your Swiss Half Fare Card plus a ticket.
 Exceptions are some international trains and some panoramic trains like the Glacier Express and Bernina Express.
 If you need, or want, seat reservations, you need to arrange for them separately.
 Seat reservations are not included in the Swiss Half Fare Card.

 About bus seat reservations